alexander-matz/alexander-matz.github.io/README.md

-# Running dinner matching and mails
+# Running dinner assignments

-This is a single page web app that is supposed to manage the running dinner matching for the VISUM Mannheim group.
+This is a single page web app that is supposed to manage the running dinner assignments for the VISUM Mannheim student initiative.
-It runs completely on the client side and instead of databases uses a collection of files for I/O.
-The whole point of this project is to make it somewhat easy to use.
-It's a reasonably complex problem but it shouldn't take a masters degree or background in database management + software development to solve it.

-So there you have it, some software that hopefully enables all of you to do that on your own.
-At least as long as you have a csv file with your teams, there's an explanation on how that has to look in the Import / Export section.

-Disclaimer: This piece of software is currently tied to the city of Mannheim but easily customizable for other cities by small changes in a small number of files.
+Disclaimer: This piece of software is currently tied to the city of Mannheim but easily customizable for other cities by small number of minor changes in the source code.

-More disclaimer: It's a work in progress.
-It works reliably enough but probably doesn't stand up to abuse as of now.

 # Usage